 - Transgender Law

 Two of the firm’s attorneys, Lynn J. Bodi and Emily Dudak Leiter, are state and national leaders in this area of law.
 Lynn co-founded and operates the adoption agency, Adoptions of Wisconsin, Inc. The firm acts as its general counsel and assists on nearly all of its cases.
-Both Emily and Lynn are consulted on a regular basis regarding proposed adoption reform legislation in Wisconsin, and both have served on various committees and the Board of the Academy of Adoption and Assisted Reproduction Attorneys (“AAAA”).
+Both Emily and Lynn are consulted on a regular basis regarding proposed adoption reform legislation in Wisconsin, and both have served on various adoption-related committees and on the Board of the Academy of Adoption and Assisted Reproduction Attorneys (“AAAA”).
 In addition, The Law Center is responsible for the first several editions of the State Bar of Wisconsin book entitled “Voluntary Termination of Parental Rights and Adoption.”

 In Wisconsin, the parental rights of the birth parents must be terminated before there can be an adoption.
 During the termination process, we strive to be compassionate and sensitive to the needs of both the birth parents and the prospective adoptive parents, while keeping the best interests of the child as the top consideration.